-The Company's Constitution provides that the Board will consist of 17 directors, including three members appointed by University of Melbourne, and the University of Melbourne Vice-Chancellor.
-The Board is currently comprised of 12 directors, and 3 new directors will join the Board from 30 March 2023.
+The Company's Constitution provides that the Board will consist of 17 directors, including three members appointed by the University of Melbourne, and the University of Melbourne Vice-Chancellor.
+The Board is currently comprised of 13 directors.
 As the Melbourne University Business School Association has ceased to exist, no director can be appointed from this association.